iron431/Irons-Spellbooks-Docs/_tabs/progression.md

 In order to continue progressing, keep an eye out for [runestones](../#runestones) in magical structures.
 [Runestones](../#runestones) are used to craft more powerful armor.

 ## <u>Late Game - Unlimited Power</u>
-Late game is reached by obtaining netherite and vast quantities of basic resources.
-This will be done most effectively by killing the Dead King boss.
+Late game is reached by obtaining netherite and vast quantities of basic resources, and is powered by the [Arcane Anvil](../blocks/#irons_spellbooks:arcane_anvil).
+The [Arcane Anvil](../blocks/#irons_spellbooks:arcane_anvil) is the most powerful crafting station, used to level up your scrolls, upgrade armor and spell books, and imbue weapons with spells.

+Farming basic resources is done most effectively by killing the Dead King boss.

 School armor will allow you to specialize in a particular element (ex: [Cryomancer Armor](../armor/#Cryomancer)).

-Using netherite, you can obtain the [Arcane Anvil](../blocks/#irons_spellbooks:arcane_anvil).
-The [Arcane Anvil](../blocks/#irons_spellbooks:arcane_anvil) is the most powerful crafting station, used to level up your scrolls, upgrade armor and spell books, and imbue weapons with spells.

 Upgrade Orbs are crafted using [Arcane debris](../blocks/#irons_spellbooks:arcane_debris) and [Cinder Essence](../items/#irons_spellbooks:cinder_essence).
 By default, you can only upgrade an applicable piece of equipment three times.